 Protschka now shares a long-standing friendship and collaboration with Margitza in his annually touring jazz quintet, the "Peter Protschka Quintet," which has been heard throughout Europe since 2013.
 The band has thus become a well-known institution in the German-speaking world- a rarity in today's project-based music business.

-With the South German pianist and organist Clemens Orth, he can be heard with the organ quartet "Organic Universe" or in duo with piano or church organ.
+With the South German pianist and organist Clemens Orth, he can be heard with the Hammond organ band "Organic Universe", which tours throughout Germany, or as a duo with piano or church organ.

 Protschka has also been active as an educator and cultural manager for many years.

-References: Leverkusen Jazz Days; Dresden Jazz Days; Düsseldorf Jazz Rally; Villette Jazz Festival Paris; Jazz and Joy Worms; Acht Brücken Cologne; Idstein Jazz Festival; Mannheimer Morgen Jazz Festival; Musik in den Häusern der Stadt, Cologne; Hürth Jazz Festival; Brunnenhoffestival Trier; Kölner Philharmonie; Tonhalle Düsseldorf; numerous renowned jazz clubs in German-speaking countries (Bird's Eye Basel, Jazzkeller Frankfurt, A- Trane Berlin, Fatjazz Hamburg and many more).
+References: Leverkusen Jazz Days; Dresden Jazz Days; Düsseldorf Jazz Rally; Villette Jazz Festival Paris; Jazz and Joy Worms; Acht Brücken Cologne; Idstein Jazz Festival; Mannheimer Morgen Jazz Festival; Musik in den Häusern der Stadt, Cologne; Jazz Festival Hürth; Brunnenhoffestival Trier; Kölner Philharmonie; Tonhalle Düsseldorf; numerous renowned international jazz clubs: Bird's Eye Basel, Jazzkeller Frankfurt, A- Trane Berlin, Fatjazz Hamburg, La Gare Paris, Jazzclub Bilbao, Guggenheim Museum Bilbao and many more.